 We plan to collect more patterns for quantum computing.
-We will investigate other encodings mentioned in the literature [Leymann and Barzen 2020b; LaRose and Coyle 2020; Schuld and Petruccione 2018].
-In addition, we are extending our pattern repository2 [Leymann and Barzen 2020a; Weigold et al. 2020] to support quantum computing patterns by including mathematical formulas and quantum gates.
-The presented encoding patterns will contribute to improve the estimation of required quantum resources for quantum algorithm implementations in the future [Salm et al. 2020].
+We will investigate other encodings mentioned in the literature [Leymann and Barzen 2020a; LaRose and Coyle 2020; Schuld and Petruccione 2018].
+In addition, we are extending our pattern repository [Leymann and Barzen 2020b; Weigold et al. 2020] to support quantum computing patterns by including mathematical formulas and quantum gates.
+The presented patterns will contribute to improve the estimation of required quantum resources for quantum algorithm implementations [Salm et al. 2020].